florian-h05/openhab-js-tools/README.md

 The JavaScript Add-On is using the NodeJS version found in [openhab/openhab-addons/bundles/org.openhab.automation.jsscripting/pom.xml](https://github.com/openhab/openhab-addons/blob/main/bundles/org.openhab.automation.jsscripting/pom.xml#L53) (currently v12.16.1).

-Please note that it depents on the [openHAB JavaScript Library](https://github.com/openhab/openhab-js), which is included in the JS Scripting Add-On by default.
+Please note that it depends on the [openHAB JavaScript Library](https://github.com/openhab/openhab-js), which is included in the JS Scripting Add-On by default.
 Therefore it is only listed in the devDependencies of this package.

 [![js-semistandard-style](https://raw.githubusercontent.com/standard/semistandard/master/badge.svg)](https://github.com/standard/semistandard)